benmbutler/powdR/README.md

 ![](man/figures/README-example-1.png)

-Alternatively, `plot(q, interactive = TRUE)` provides an interative plot for better inspection of the fit.
+Alternatively, `plot(q, interactive = TRUE)` provides an interactive plot for better inspection of the fit.
 More detailed usage instructions are provided in the package vignette.

 Shiny app
 ---------

 To run `powdR` via the shiny app, use `run_powdR()`.
 This loads the application in your default web browser.
-The application has four tabs:
+The application has sixr tabs:

 1. Reference library builder: Allows you to create a reference library from two .csv files: one for the XRPD measurements, and the other for the ID, name and reference intensity ratio of each pattern.
 2. Reference library Viewer: For quick inspection of the phases within a reference library.
+3. Background fitting: Allows to background fitting parameters to be optimised easily
-3. Full pattern summation: A user friendly interface for iterative full pattern summation of single samples.
+4. Full pattern summation: A user friendly interface for iterative full pattern summation of single samples
+5. Automated full pattern summation: A user friendly interface for automated full pattern summation of single samples
-4. Results viewer: Allows for quick inspection of results derived from full pattern summation.
+6. Results viewer: Allows for quick inspection of results derived from full pattern summation.

 References
 ----------